alameen-coder/Mychatbot-stackup/README.md

 3. **CSV for Response Management**: The chatbot pulls its responses from a CSV file, where each row contains a response mapped to a sentiment type.
 This allows for flexible and dynamic responses.

-4. **Google Colab or Local Environment**: The project can be run in a local Python environment or in Google Colab for ease of setup.
+4. **Google Colab**: The project was run in Google Colab for ease of setup.
 Colab also offers free GPU support, which speeds up the model inference.

 ## Installation & Setup